 Vaginal atrophy is usually a simple and treatable condition if reported at an early stage.
 If treatment is delayed, the result may be changes which affect a woman’s health, self-esteem, body image, personal relationships, sexual intimacy and overall quality of life.

 Avoiding these undesirable consequences should be a simple matter, but clearly there is a significant taboo around this subject that prevents many women, from seeking help.

-However once the initial condition is treated with a separate oestrogen, and is then stable, a combination cream can be used on its own.
+However once the initial condition is treated with this separate oestrogen, and is then stable, a combination cream such as Wellsprings 20-1 can be used on its own.